dengking/compiler-principle/docs/Chapter4-Syntax-Analysis/Wikipedia-Parsing-algorithms/Top-down/wikipedia-LL-parser.md

 $ S\ {\overset {(1)}{\Rightarrow }}\ E\ {\overset {(?)}{\Rightarrow }}\ ? $

 To be efficient, the parser must be able to make this choice deterministically when possible, without [backtracking](https://en.wikipedia.org/wiki/Backtracking).
-For some grammars, it can do this by peeking on the unread input (without reading).
+For some grammars, it can do this by **peeking** on the unread input (without reading).
 In our example, if the parser knows that the next unread symbol is $ ( $ , the only correct rule that can be used is 2.

+> NOTE: **Peeking** makes the parser predictive to choose an deterministic production and avoid choosing by [backtracking](https://en.wikipedia.org/wiki/Backtracking).
+As you will see later, it is not enough to achieve predictability just by peeking , parsing table is also needed to make the parser predictive to avoid [backtracking](https://en.wikipedia.org/wiki/Backtracking).

 Generally, an $ LL(k) $ parser can look ahead at $ k $ symbols.
 However, given a grammar, the problem of determining if there exists a $ LL(k) $ parser for some $ k $ that recognizes it is undecidable.
 For each $ k $, there is a language that cannot be recognized by an $ LL(k) $ parser, but can be by an $ LL(k+1) $.